grpc/proposal/A51-custom-backend-metrics.md

 The application can set utilization data on the `OrcaService` object at any time, and it will automatically be sent to any connected clients at the next scheduled reporting interval.

+At the client side, C++ provides `OobBackendMetricWatcher` that can be added to a subchannel via `AddDataWatcher()`.
+The LB policy implementation can implement this and attach it to subchannels.
+The LB policy is called back each time a load report is received from the server and can process them.